 From the Century Center platform the Downtown loop—this is the longest leg—will take you back through Bricktown, around Myriad Gardens, and up Hudson.
-There are two platforms on Hudson if you’re headed to the arts district for a performance of Oklahoma City Ballet or Philharmonic at the Civic Center, and if you don’t mind walking a block, you can eat at one of the city’s very best restaurants: Patrono.
+There are two platforms on Hudson in the arts district when live performances resume for the Oklahoma City Ballet and Philharmonic at the Civic Center, and if you don’t mind walking a block, you can eat at one of the city’s very best restaurants: Patrono.
 It’s Italian food like you’ve never had it from the kitchen of Chef Jonathan Krell.

 The streetcar heads east on 4th and it will give you your first chance to exit at the National Memorial and Museum.
 (There’s another platform after the streetcar heads back toward Bricktown.)
 The grounds of the Memorial are open 24-7-365, and they are designed to be viewed day or night.
 There are interactive screens all around and they work 24-hours a day.

 Automobile Alley is the next district, built along the historic Broadway Ave., a street that preceded statehood.
 What used to be a row of automobile showrooms has been converted to a dining, drinking and shopping district.
-Walk up and down Broadway and you’ll find Plenty Mercantile, Broadway Wine Merchants, Hideaway Pizza, and Red PrimeSteak, but you can turn onto NW 8th for a beer at Vanessa House Brewing Company, or if you’re in the mood for immersive art, Factory Obscura is just off Broadway on NW 9th.
+Walk up and down Broadway and you’ll find Plenty Mercantile, Broadway Wine Merchants, Hideaway Pizza, and Red PrimeSteak, but you can turn onto NW 8th for a beer at Vanessa House Brewing Company.

 Campbell Art Park is on the north edge of the Automobile Alley route, and this spring, the new Oklahoma Contemporary campus and galleries will be open.
 This beautiful new facility will highlight some of the best contemporary art in the state, with indoor and outdoor viewing, and interactive classes and activities will be housed inside Oklahoma Contemporary’s new home.
 The next stop after you get back on the streetcar should be Elk Valley Brewing Company (North Hudson stop).
 They also have a rooftop patio with a lovely view of downtown.
 If you’re not the beer type, stay on the car for one more stop.

 The Dewey Avenue stop gives you several outstanding choices for the whole group.
 You can do Italian for dinner at Stella Modern Italian or French at Café Cuvee in the Ambassador Hotel.
 Upstairs in the Ambassador is O Bar, with a rooftop patio, excellent cocktails and the best view of the downtown skyline available.
-Just north of the Ambassador is Commonplace Books, an indy bookstore with a café and bar attached.
-Just south is Barkeep Supply, a bar retail store with the city’s best bartender, Julia McLish.
+Just north of the Ambassador is Commonplace Books, an indy bookstore, and just south is Barkeep Supply, a bar retail store with the city’s best bartender, Julia McLish.
 (Really, she won a contest and has the trophy to prove it.)